d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

     print('layer norm:', layer(X), '\nbatch norm:', batch(X))
 ```

-Now let us implement the connection block `AddNorm` together. `AddNorm` accepts two inputs $X$ and $Y$.
+Now let's implement the connection block `AddNorm` together. `AddNorm` accepts two inputs $X$ and $Y$.
 We can imagine $X$ as the original input in the residual network, while $Y$ as the outputs from either the multi-head attention layer or the position-wise FFN network.
 In addition, we apply dropout on $Y$ for the purpose of regularization.

 ```{.python .input  n=8}
 class AddNorm(nn.Block):